Overview of Old Testament Books

 |Titus||Sound doctrine||Leadership qualifications are given along with guidelines for ministry responsibilities to various groups.|

-The general epistles are addressed to all believers everywhere.
-These books were written by the apostles Peter and John, Jesus’ brother James and Jude.
+The general epistles were written by the apostles Peter, John, Jesus’ brother James and Jude.
 The writer of Hebrews is unknown.
+However, some believe Paul wrote the book.
 These books deal with true faith and false teachers.
 The first book deals with practical Christian living.
 The last books are concerned with evidences of true faith and false teachers.
-The epistles of Peter deal with suffering.
+The epistles of Peter and Jude deal with suffering and false teachers.

 |Hebrews||Superiority of Jesus||This epistle presents Jesus our eternal, holy, High Priest who is better than everything.
 The Old and New Covenant are discussed.|

 |James||Practical living||Tests of true faith are presented.
 One who has true faith continues in the faith and produces good works.
 A variety of topics are discussed.|

 |1 Peter||The righteous will suffer||The challenge to be holy even as God is holy is given.
 Submission to government, husbands, and parents and of employees to employers is taught.
 The role of elders is presented.
 Christ is our example.|